 Potatoes need open ground with excellent drainage and acidic soil.
 Roughly cultivate the bed and mix in a thick layer of Searles Premium Organic Compost and well-rotted manure.
 Cover with wet newspaper and sugar cane mulch and leave for two weeks before planting.

-Build up soil and mulch around the developing green shoots, making sure that the tubers are never exposed to light.
+Build up soil and mulch around the developing green shoots, ensuring the tubers are never exposed to light.
 Irrigate the depressions between the rows weekly and keep the mulch moist until the foliage has stopped growing.
 When the foliage begins to wilt, the crop is ready to harvest.

 Store harvested potatoes in a cool, dry, dark place—a mesh basket in the bottom of a well-ventilated pantry is ideal.
 Potatoes may be susceptible to scab.